dtinblack/dtinblack.github.io/about/index.md

 Over the years I ave gathered tips on how to [maintain](/assets/md/maintenance) the site which may help others who are running a Jekyll based blog.

+For a more [indepth understanding](/assets/md/jekyll-notes) of the technology behind Jeklly I have gathered infomration together that describes the technology stack, useful turorials and snippets of code to show the operating principles.

 <h2>The Legal Stuff</h2>

 The usual disclaimers apply.
 All views expressed on this blog are my own.
 Please do not just repost or republish the entire contents or substantial parts of a post without first seeking permission.
 Otherwise you are free to share.